Linear maps in minimal free resolutions of Stanley-Reisner rings: Notation and preliminaries

 \subsection{Simplicial chains and cochains}

-For the convenience of the reader, we recall the definitions of the chain and cochain complexes of a simplicial complex $\Delta$.
+Let $\Delta$ be a simplicial complex with vertex set $[n]$.
+For the convenience of the reader, we recall the definitions of the chain and cochain complexes of $\Delta$.
 For keeping track of the signs, we use the notation

 for subsets $A,B \subseteq [n]$.
 We further set $\alpha(a,B) = \alpha(\set{a},B)$.
 The \emph{(augmented oriented) chain complex} of $\Delta$ is the complex of $\kk$-vector spaces $\tC_\bullet(\Delta)$, where $\tC_d(\Delta)$ is the $\kk$-vector space spanned by the $d$-faces of $\Delta$, and the differential is given by